-Our plan does not cover urgently needed services (other than emergency care) nor any other services if you receive care outside the United States or its territories.
-For more details, see "Urgently needed services" in the Medical Benefits Chart in Chapter 4 of this booklet.
+Our plan does not cover urgently needed services nor any other services, other than emergency care outside the United States or its territories.
+For more details, see "Urgently needed services" in the Medical Benefits Chart in Chapter 4 of this document.